-How to Disinfect
+How to disinfect

-After the Grocery Store
+After the grocery store

 When you get home from the grocery store, begin by using a disinfectant wipe or product to clean off glass or metal containers.
 Consider removing food from any cardboard or plastic containers to transfer them into clean containers.
 If you don’t have plans to use some of the products immediately, you can leave them in a well-ventilated area of your home for 72 hours to be safe.

-Proper hand washing remains one of the most surefire ways to prevent COVID-19, using alcohol-based hand rub and using soap and warm water for at least 20 seconds before working in the kitchen is recommended.
+Proper hand washing remains one of the most surefire ways to prevent the spread of covid-19.
+Using an alcohol-based hand rub or soap and warm water for at least 20 seconds before working in the kitchen is recommended.
 Remember to wash your hands before and after you touch food, prior to eating, and after cleaning up.DREAM IT.
 DESIGN IT.
 LIVE IT. | Kitchen & Bath Center